FirzenYogesh/development-kit/README.md

 Well that's why!

-This repo is aims to be a one stop for all your major dependencies!
+This repo is aims to be a one stop for all your major development tools/dependencies!

 PS: All the script here assumes you want a stable build.